Skip to main content

 note

-The prowlqa hub CLI is coming in a future release.
-In the meantime, browse and download templates directly from the Prowl QA Community Hub.
+The prowl hub CLI is coming in a future release.
+In the meantime, browse templates on the Prowl Community Hub or use the Hub API for programmatic access.

-1. Browse templates in the Prowl QA Community Hub.
+1. Browse templates in the Prowl Community Hub.

-2. Copy the template hunt file into your local .prowlqa/hunts/ directory.
+2. Copy the template hunt file into your local .prowl/hunts/ directory.

 3. Customize {{VAR}} placeholders for your environment.

-4. Execute the hunt with prowlqa run <hunt-name> --json.
+4. Execute the hunt with prowl run <hunt-name> --json.

 Example hunt after copying and customizing: